 Various tracking beacons are available.
 None have been used enough in Antarctica to emerge as the best product.
 Current options are listed on the Iridium website: www.iridium.com/ProductList.aspx?productCategoryID=11

 A key question to ask is: How does the beacon or the service provider send the emergency alert message if you call for help?
-ANI has a 24 hour emergency telephone numbers at our office in Punta Arenas and at Union Glacier, we do not monitor websites or email 24 hours a day.
+ANI has a 24 hour emergency telephone number at our office in Punta Arenas and at Union Glacier, however, we do not monitor websites or email 24 hours a day.